Key Takeaways

 Knowing what to look for and how to order meals as a vegetarian in China is crucial for a deliciously smooth travel experience.
-Read on for CLI’s veggie-friendly guidebook, designed for your feasting pleasure!
+Whether you're visiting for a short trip or planning to Learn Chinese in China for an extended stay, this veggie-friendly guidebook is designed for your feasting pleasure.

 two young women at a cafeteria in china